Scholarships for international undergraduate students

 - Scholarship holders must represent/compete for their relevant Sydney University sports club, where possible.

-For more information see the University of Sydney Merit Scholarships page.
+For more information see the Sydney Scholars page.